-- Baking Soda: a sneaky little ingredient that plays a big roll in making caramel corn.
+- Baking Soda: a sneaky little ingredient that plays a big role in making caramel corn.
 The baking soda reacts with the acid in the brown sugar (and corn syrup) and foams up.
-This reaction prevents the caramel from turning rock hard, keep a just soft-enough texture that you won’t break a tooth.
+This reaction prevents the caramel from turning rock hard, keeping a just soft-enough texture so you won’t break a tooth.

 How to Make Homemade Caramel Popcorn